Emperor Ming of Han

-Emperor Ming of Han (15 June 28 – 5 September 75 AD), born Liu Yang and also known as Liu Zhuang and as Han Mingdi, was the second Emperor of the Eastern Han dynasty.
+Emperor Ming of Han (15 June 28 – 5 September 75 AD), courtesy name Zili, born Liu Yang and also known as Liu Zhuang and as Han Mingdi, was the second emperor of the Eastern Han dynasty.

 He was the fourth son and second crown prince of Emperor Guangwu.
 It was during Emperor Ming's reign that Buddhism began to spread into China.

 Emperor Ming was a hard-working, competent administrator of the empire who showed integrity and demanded integrity from his officials.
 He also extended Chinese control over the Tarim Basin and eradicated the Xiongnu influence there, through the conquests of his general Ban Chao.

 The reigns of Emperor Ming and his son Emperor Zhang were typically considered the golden age of the Eastern Han Empire and known as the Rule of Ming and Zhang.

 Family background

 Liu Yang was born in AD 28 to Emperor Guangwu and his first love, Consort Yin Lihua.
-When Emperor Guangwu, was still an official under Gengshi Emperor, he had married Yin in 23.
+When Emperor Guangwu was still an official under the Gengshi Emperor, he married Yin in 23.
 After he became emperor in 25, had wanted to make her empress, but she declined because she had no sons at that point.
 Instead, she endorsed Consort Guo, who already had a son in Liu Jiang (劉疆), so Emperor Guangwu made Consort Guo empress and Prince Jiang crown prince in 26.
 However, Prince Yang's birth in AD 28 was still considered a major event.